strasse34/pp3/README.md

 The 'sys' module is a built-in Python module that provides access to system-specific parameters and functions.
 It is used in this project to handle system-related operations, although its usage details are not explicitly mentioned in the provided code snippet.
 ### time
 The 'time' module is a built-in Python module that provides various time-related functions.
 It is used in this project to introduce delays or pauses between certain operations, providing a smoother user experience.
+### re
+The 're' module in Python provides support for working with regular expressions.
+Regular expressions are powerful patterns that allow you to search, extract, and manipulate strings based on specific patterns of characters.
+With 're', you can perform operations such as searching, replacing, and splitting strings using these patterns.
+It's a valuable tool for tasks like data validation, text processing, and parsing.
 ## Testing
 I have manually tested this project as followings:<br>
 - I passed through PEP8 Python Validator and confirmed that there are no errors.